DFE-Digital/npq-registration/app/views/api/guidance/what_you_can_do_in_the_api.md

 The focus of the following guidance is on business logic only.
 Critical details which would be necessary for real-world usage have been left out.
 For example, authentication is not detailed.
 </div>

-## NPQ processes [CHANGE THIS HEADING]
+## NPQ processes

 Before delving into the specifics of API requests, here's an overview of how NPQs work.

 ### Applications

-1. A person submits an application for a course using the [Register for a national professional qualification service](ADD LINK).
+1. A person submits an application for a course using the [Register for a national professional qualification](https://register-national-professional-qualifications.education.gov.uk/) service.
 2. Providers view NPQ application data via the API.
 3. Providers complete their own suitability and application processes.
 4. Providers accept or reject applications via the API and onboarding participants onto their systems.